Keith Khan makes performance, film, drawing and textiles.

 Directed 8 short films

-“Chaytantra” and “Sweet and Spicy” releasing by the BFI this year.
+“Chaytantra” and “Sweet and Spicy” releasing by the BFI in 2021.

 Directed 11 theatre shows